8 Charities You Can Feel Good Giving to This ‘Giving Tuesday’

 Beginning in 1974, RMHC has helped provide medical care for children in need, as well as resources for their families.
 One of their main services is providing families with a place to stay when they travel for medical care for their kids.
 Charity Navigator reports RMHC has a program expense ratio of 92.5 percent.
-On the RMHC website, they expand on this saying 88 cents of every dollar donated goes to their programs.
-RMHC serves 62 countries and regions, and has supported millions of families since their organization began.
+On the RMHC website, they expand on this saying 80 cents of every dollar donated goes to their programs.
+RMHC serves 60 countries and regions and has supported millions of families since their organization began.
 They have over 380 house programs, 265 family programs, and 40 mobile care programs.

 Animal Welfare Institute

 AWI is focused on reducing the harm people do to animals.
 This includes fighting against practices like laboratory testing, factory farms, harsh transport conditions and many other circumstances that can hurt animals.
 According to Charity Navigator 91 percent of their expenses are related to serving AWI’s mission.
-Most recently, AWI has been providing resources to Montana residents like bear-resistant garbage cans to help keep both bears and humans safe.
+Most recently, AWI has been calling on congress to stop the slaughter of wild horses.

 Enterprise Community Partners

 Enterprise works to create affordable and equitable housing across the United States.
-Since the nonprofit was started in 1982, they’ve invested $44 billion and created 781,000 homes in all 50 states.
-Charity Navigator reports 90.8 percent of their expenses are related to benefitting their causes.
+Since the nonprofit was started in 1982, they’ve invested $54 billion and created 873,000 homes in all 50 states.
+Charity Navigator reports their program expense ratio is 93.5%.
 These causes include investing $3.5 billion Black, Indigenous, and People of Color (BIPOC) and other historically marginalized housing providers to change the types of homes that get built and where they’re built for these communities.

 American Red Cross